unhcr-mena/proGres-cube/README.md

 ```
 cd C:\
 mkdir cube
-cd C:\cube
 ```

 Get the files from Github - in Github shell
 ```
+cd C:\cube
 git clone git://github.com/DataBrewery/cubes.git
 ```

-Move to the folder where the cubes viewer files are
+In a regular cmd, move to the folder where the cubes viewer files are
 ```
 cd C:\cube\cubes\examples\hello_world
 ```